tengmx/tengmx.github.io/index.md

 ### Education

-I received my BEng, MEng and PhD from
-School of Computer Science and Technology at Harbin Institute of Technology under the direction of Prof. Yadong Wang.
-My PhD works focused on computational analysis methods for regulatory single nucleotide variants
+I received my BEng, MEng and PhD from School of Computer Science and Technology at Harbin Institute of Technology under the direction of Prof. Yadong Wang.
+My PhD works focused on computational analysis methods for regulatory single nucleotide variants and DNA methylation fidelity.
-DNA methylation fidelity
-I was also a visiting graduate student in the
-Center for Computational Biology and Bioinformatics at Indiana University School of Medicine under the direction of Profs.
+I was also a visiting graduate student in the Center for Computational Biology and Bioinformatics at Indiana University School of Medicine under the direction of Profs.
 Yunlong Liu and Lang Li.